|The Verona Quartet is the current graduate string quartet in residence.|

 The members of the Juilliard Graduate Resident String Quartet, named Lisa Arnhold Fellows, are admitted to the School's Artist Diploma program, receive stipends and free tuition, coach regularly with the Juilliard String Quartet, participate in the annual Juilliard String Quartet Seminar, and perform an annual New York recital in Alice Tully Hall.
 As teaching assistants to the Juilliard String Quartet, the resident quartet coaches other student ensembles and assists in the freshman-year String Quartet Survey class.
 The quartet has exclusive use of a rehearsal studio and full access to all other Juilliard facilities.
 While this is a two-year residency, quartets must be invited to return for the second year.

-- Applicants will complete and submit an application, and upload the required pre-screening recordings (audio only), through our online portal.
+- Applicants will complete and submit an application, upload the required pre-screening recordings (audio only), and pay the application fee via our online application.
+The application deadline is January 3, 2017.

 - Pre-screening recordings should include three complete works, one each from the Classical, Romantic, and contemporary periods.

 - Applications and pre-screening recordings will be reviewed by the Juilliard String Quartet; selected quartets will be invited to audition in person.
-Notification of pre-screening results is done by email, approximately three to four weeks in advance of the audition date.
+Notification of pre-screening results is done by e-mail, approximately one month in advance of the audition date.

-- Auditions are typically held at The Juilliard School during the spring semester.
-Quartets should not make any travel or lodging arrangements until they receive their pre-screening results.
+- Auditions will take place at The Juilliard School on Monday, March 6, 2017.
+Quartets should not make any travel or lodging arrangements until they receive their official audition invitations.
 Juilliard is not able to provide funds for lodging and/or travel for auditioning quartets.

 - Quartets are typically notified of their admission results within one month of auditions.